tiagoprn/tips/nginx.md

         To check the modification was applied, run "sysctl -a" again and search for the "open files" value.
 To ease finding that parameter, you can apply a grep filter:
             $ sysctl -a | grep 'fs.file-max'

+    **IMPORTANT:** Ensuring changes to ulimit parameters persist:

+            There are two places where changes need to be recorded:

+            /etc/sysctl.conf
+            /etc/security/limits.conf

+            sysctl.conf is for setting a system wide ceiling:
+                # max open files (systemic limit)
+                fs.file-max = 65536

+            limits.conf is for setting a user space floor and ceiling:
+                /etc/security/limits.conf
+                Ensure both a hard limit and a soft limit are set, otherwise the setting will not become active.

     -B) A nice formula to get an idea of the MAX number of connections is:
         ```
         max = worker_processes * worker_connections * (total_of_current_active_connections / average_request_time)